tripleo1/awesome/README.md

 - [DustinBrett/daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser
 - [GonzaloGorgojo/Gnome-Shell-Crypto-Tracker](https://github.com/GonzaloGorgojo/Gnome-Shell-Crypto-Tracker) - Simple Gnome extension to keep track of BTC and ETH prices against USD and EUR.
 - [HeyPuter/puter](https://github.com/HeyPuter/puter) - 🌐 The Internet OS!
+- [IBM/guide-conveyor-simulator](https://github.com/IBM/guide-conveyor-simulator) - # WARNING: This repository is no longer maintained :warning:  This content is no longer being updated or maintained.
+The content is provided “as is.”
+Given the rapid evolution of technology, some content, steps, or illustrations may have changed.
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 - [MineDojo/Voyager](https://github.com/MineDojo/Voyager) - An Open-Ended Embodied Agent with Large Language Models
 - [Moon-0xff/gnome-mpris-label](https://github.com/Moon-0xff/gnome-mpris-label) - A music related GNOME extension.